chartjs/Chart.js/docs/getting-started/integration.md

 });
 ```

+:::tip Note

-**Note:** in order to use the time scale, you need to make sure [one of the available date adapters](https://github.com/chartjs/awesome#adapters) and corresponding date library are fully loaded **after** requiring Chart.js.
+In order to use the time scale, you need to make sure [one of the available date adapters](https://github.com/chartjs/awesome#adapters) and corresponding date library are fully loaded **after** requiring Chart.js.
 For this you can use nested requires:

 ```javascript
 require(['chartjs'], function(Chart) {